-Bulletproof Radio host, Dave Asprey, invited Maryam Henein, HoneyColony’s founder and the director of the internationally-acclaimed documentary Vanishing of the Bees to speak about bees, pesticides, product labeling, auto immune conditions, and more.
-Bulletproof Radio is a program which distills the knowledge of world-class MDs, biochemists, Olympic nutritionists, and experts.
+Bulletproof Radio host, Dave Asprey, invited Maryam Henein, HoneyColony’s founder and the director of the internationally-acclaimed documentary Vanishing of the Bees to speak about bees, pesticides, product labeling, autoimmune conditions, and more.
+Bulletproof Radio is a program that distills the knowledge of world-class MDs, biochemists, Olympic nutritionists, and experts.

 Watch the show!

 Bulletproof Radio Roundup

 What You Will Hear (note: timestamps represent audio, video may differ)

 - 0:00 – Cool Fact of the Day

 - 2:48 – Introducing Steve Breitbach & Maryam Henein

 - 5:30 – Maryam’s pivotal car crash

 - 7:10 – What is a colony collapse?

 - 10:49 – Effects of continued use of pesticides